jcsenciales/iBike_Eye/README.md

 ## Raspberry Automatic script run

-When I connect power to Raspberry-pi in my Bike, I need to start all the process automatically without any intervention.
+When I connect power to Raspberry-pi on my Bike, I need to start all the process automatically without any intervention.
 This is solved using crontab.
 ```
 @reboot  /home/pi/depthai/run_bike_eye.sh
 ```
 It is used a bash script ('run_bike_eye.sh') that activate the python3 virtualenv and run the Bike_eye_pi.py python script.
-After that I can begin my bike route taken automatically photos using the Deep Learning Models deployed into OAK-1.
+After that I can start my bike route taken automatically photos using the Deep Learning Models deployed into OAK-1.
 ```
 #!/bin/bash